wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 David led the team that conducted this research.

 > My role was to lead this project.
 Dr. Chang was the principal investigator and supervised everything,
-> but I was the one who was leading the effort trying to make the design decisions for the task,
+> and I led the effort making design decisions for the task,
-> and making sure that the data was collected and analyzed properly, and all that stuff.
+> making sure that the data was collected and analyzed properly, writing the real-time processing software,
+> and generally coordinating various aspects of the research and publication.

 &nbsp;

 Neural speech decoding, tested on subjects without speech impairments, has been successfully demonstrated in the past; David’s study would be the first to demonstrate speech decoding from subjects with Anarthria (or complete speech paralysis).
 David reflected on the challenges and risks of attempting such a novel study.

 > There were **logistical and clinical challenges of getting the trial set up and going, and recruiting the participant**.
-> I did not have a direct role, but I know that it is very challenging to get everything set up to where we can work with this.
+> I did not have a direct role in recruitment,
+> but I know that it is very challenging to get everything set up to where we can work on this project.
 >
 > When you get down to the actual approach, there were so many things that could have gone wrong.
 > It is hard to say what the most difficult part was,